gdub01/phx-cra-cqrs-gql/README.md

 #### Code splitting

-With CRA can/should? do code splitting to decrease your bundle size.
+CRA can do code splitting to decrease your bundle size / initial load times.
 Getting SSR to work with code splitting seems to make importing harder.

 #### Prefetching data

-If you want to prefetch data to hydrate state when you respond via SSR, you need to recreate each route on the server side so you can specify the route's data dependencies... increasing dev time for creating and maintaining features.
+If you want to prefetch data to hydrate state when you respond via SSR, you may need to recreate each route on the server side so you can specify the route's data dependencies... increasing dev time for creating and maintaining features.

+* Using a tool like Apollo (graphql) SSR to get data dependencies dynamically may make it so the above isn't required.
+So it may be worth looking at eventually.

 #### Offline first